dwrobel/flatcam/README.md

 - the SELECTED type of messages are no longer printed to shell from 2 reasons: first, too much spam and second, issue with displaying html
 - on set_zero function and creation of new geometry or new excellon there is no longer a zoom fit
 - repurposed shortcut key 'Delete' to delete tools in tooltable when the mouse is over the Seleted tab (with Geometry inside) or in Tools tab (when NCC Tool or Paint Tool is inside).
 Or in Excellon Editor when mouse is hovering the Selected tab selecting a tool, 'Delete' key will delete that tool, if on canvas 'Delete' key will delete a selected shape (drill).
 In rest, will delete selected objects.
-- adjusted the postprocessor files so the Spindle Off command (M5) is done before the move to Toolchange Z
+- adjusted the preprocessor files so the Spindle Off command (M5) is done before the move to Toolchange Z
-- adjusted the Toolchange Manual postprocessor file to have more descriptive messages on the toolchange event
+- adjusted the Toolchange Manual preprocessor file to have more descriptive messages on the toolchange event
 - added a strong focus to the object_name entry in the Selected tab
 - the keypad keyPressed are now detected correctly
-- added a pause and message/warning to do a rough zero for the Z axis, in case of Toolchange_Probe_MACH3 postprocessor file
+- added a pause and message/warning to do a rough zero for the Z axis, in case of Toolchange_Probe_MACH3 preprocessor file
-- changes in Toolchange_Probe_MACH3 postprocessor file
+- changes in Toolchange_Probe_MACH3 preprocessor file

 9.02.2019